-Field jackets are an outerwear staple that have seen a huge resurgence lately thanks to 70s/80s nostalgia and menswear’s never-ending love affair with military-inspired clothing.
+Field jackets have seen a huge resurgence lately thanks to 70s/80s nostalgia and menswear’s never-ending love affair with military-inspired clothing.
 As fashion connoisseurs have pointed out, the military is menswear’s most prolific designer, with staples like boots, chinos, modern suits and even T-shirts (that’s right) all being adaptations of military uniforms over the decades.

 Field jackets were first introduced by the US military in World War II as a lighter, more wind and water-resistant alternative to the wool coats worn in World War I. The jacket was a huge success, as it was standard-issue until 2009.
 Now, it’s a rugged fashion staple you can see on everyone from Jay-Z to Tom Ford.

-Unlike leather jackets or peacoats, field jackets can be had for well under $100.
+Unlike leather jackets or peacoats, you can pick up a field jacket for well under $100.
 Case-in-point: this jacket from Goodthreads.
 It clocks in at just $50 but still showcases an authentic military look and a solid cotton build.
-Like the Alpha Industries coat above, it’s very versatile style-wise.
+It’s also very versatile style-wise.
 This, combined with the low price tag makes it a great travel companion because you can wear it with almost anything, and you don’t need to worry too much about damaging or losing it.

 3. Levi’s Field Parka Jacket